skulpt/skulpt/source/Recursion/recursionsimple.rst

 frame** is allocated to handle the local variables of the function.
-When the function returns, the return value is left on top of the stack for the calling function to access. :ref:`Figure 6 <fig_callstack>` illustrates the call stack after the return statement on line {lst_rectostr:bc}.
+When the function returns, the return value is left on top of the stack for the calling function to access. :ref:`Figure 6 <fig_callstack>` illustrates the call stack after the return statement on line 4.

 .. _fig_callstack: